RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_4_Notes.md

 # More About Playbooks

 Playbooks are accompanied by a strategy.
-The strategy outlines expectations of team members who are assigned a task, and some playbooks also list the individuals responsible.
+The strategy outlines the expectations of team members who are assigned a task, and some playbooks also list the individuals responsible.
 The outlined expectations are accompanied by a plan.
 The plan dictates how the specific task outlined in the playbook must be completed.

-Update a playbook if:
+## When to Update a Playbook:
-- a failure is indentified
+- A failure is identified.
-- a change happens to industry standards
+- A change happens to industry standards.
-- the cybersecurity landscape changes
+- The cybersecurity landscape changes.

-Types of Playbooks:
+## Types of Playbooks:
-- Incident response
+- **Incident Response**
-- vulnerability response
+- **Vulnerability Response**